 Ref.
 Question Policy Principles W1 Is all routine testing and staff training including fire drills suitably recorded and available for inspection?
-Answe er Finding/Observation No It is not considered reasonably practicable by the assessor for the staff to carry out fire drills during ad-hoc events, as the period of hire is typically for a short duration and the disruption caused is likely to be such that the hirers will want a refund.
+Answer Finding/Observation Yes It is not considered reasonably practicable by the assessor for the staff to carry out fire drills during ad-hoc events, as the period of hire is typically for a short duration and the disruption caused is likely to be such that the hirers will want a refund.
 As part of the contract of hire, a staff member member will carry out a pre-hire walk round with a responsible representative from the hiring body.
 The housekeeping policy, fire procedure and operation of the emergency exits is explained/demonstrated during this walk round.
-Normally, two fire drills are carried out annually where regular hirers (such as Age UK) are agreeable, but there have not been any hirers of the community centre since the covid-19 lockdown, and hence, no fire drills have been recorded recently.
+Normally, two fire drills are carried out annually and the last recorded one was in September 2022.